shanemcbryde/tableau/README.md

 ## 🧠 Closing Thoughts

-This dashboard was developed for **D210 - Representation and Reporting** and is designed to support strategic decision-making around customer retention.
+This dashboard was designed to support strategic decision-making around customer retention.
 It combines financial, behavioral, and complaint data to surface actionable insights.

 Thanks for exploring!